 See more information on home moisture in this document from Minnesota Department of Commerce Energy Information Center.

 Always hire a licensed contractor for repairs.
 Check with the Tennessee Department of Commerce and Insurance to verify a contractor license.

 Mold is usually not a problem indoors unless it finds a damp environment and starts to grow.
 Molds can produce allergens, irritants, and in some cases, mycotoxins.
 In our homes, allergic reactions and irritation are the most common health effects for people sensitive to mold.
 Mold can trigger asthma attacks.
 Many people will have no reaction to mold.
 Some people, such as asthmatics, can have adverse reactions.
 Since the sensitivity of individuals can vary greatly either because of the amount or type of mold, sampling and culturing are not reliable in determining health issues relating to mold.
 If you are susceptible to mold and mold is seen or smelled, there can be a potential health issue.

+Many common allergens that can affect your health can exist in the home.
+For a list of some of them, please see our page on asthma.
 With any health concern you may have, please consult with your family health provider.

 See more information on the health effects of mold on this webpage from the CDC.